Jayzz55/docker-deploy-script/README.md

 The nginx repo that is part of this deploy script is [here](https://github.com/Jayzz55/nginx-deploy-script)

 The Rails sample repo that is used as part of this deploy script is [here](https://github.com/Jayzz55/whales-docker)

+Part of this deployment strategy is to use NGINX in the forefront to do reverse proxy with following ports:
+* port 80 / 443 - rails app (port 3000)
+* port 5000 - cadvisor (port 8080)
+* port 5001 - kibana (port 5601)